yuvalmGS/gigaspaces-wiki-jekyll/xap97net/notify-container-component.markdown

 # Template Definition

 When performing receive operations, a template is defined, creating a virtualized subset of data in the space, matching it.
-GigaSpaces supports templates based on the actual domain model (with {{null}} values denoting wildcards), which are shown in the examples.
+GigaSpaces supports templates based on the actual domain model (with `null` values denoting wildcards), which are shown in the examples.
 GigaSpaces allows the use of [SqlQuery|SqlQuery] in order to query the space, which can be easily used with the event container as the template.
 Here is an example of how it can be defined:

 {gdeck:os_simple_space|top}
 {gcard:Using EventListenerContainerFactory}